PTSD and Addiction

 In the past, it was common to treat comorbid PTSD and substance use disorder separately.
 In fact, the substance use disorder was often treated first, and the treatment of PTSD would be put off until the person was sober for a period of time.4

 Recently, treatment courses have changed.
 The integrated model of treatment is used to address both the substance use disorder and PTSD at the same time.
 The person may see the same clinician for both treatments, rather than seeing 2 separate professionals.4 This approach helps address the complexity of comorbid symptoms, since some may overlap.
 Further, the person can address triggers and emotions linked with their substance use, which can help foster and maintain recovery.
+Take the first step towards recovery by completing an online substance abuse assessment.

 Research has found that sertraline, which has been approved for the treatment of PTSD, may additionally help reduce alcohol use in people with earlier onset of PTSD.
 Disulfiram and naltrexone have also been found to help with abstinence.
 Desipramine, an antidepressant sometimes used to manage neuropathic pain, may improve alcohol use outcomes as well.4